sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Python_Development/PyDev_Features/PyDev_Django.md

 {"title":"PyDev Django","weight":"90"}

 ## Django

 ### Pre-requisites

-To get started with Django in PyDev, the pre-requisite is that Django is installed in the Python/Jython/IronPython interpreter you want to use (so, "import django" must properly work).
+To get started with Django in PyDev, the pre-requisite is that Django is installed in the Python/Jython/IronPython interpreter you want to use (so, "import Django" must properly work).

 If you don't have Django installed, follow the steps from [http://www.djangoproject.com/](http://www.djangoproject.com/).

 Note that this tutorial won't teach you Django, only how the Django integration is available in PyDev, so, if you're not familiar with Django, it's useful to learn a bit about how it works and then use this help to know how the PyDev Django integration can help you.

-### A bit on internals
+### A bit on the internals

 The Django integration in PyDev works through 3 main configurations: